jtarkington77/12-days-of-cyber/README.md

 If you're following along from Linkedin or other socials:
 - I'll post when the new day goes live.
--Please don't paste full flags publicly (avoid spoilers)
+- Please don't paste full flags publicly (avoid spoilers)
 - Comment something like "**Solved Day X**" and one thing you learned
 - If you really want confirmation, you can DM me your flag and I'll tell you if it's correct when I can.